scuzzydude/asimov/asimov.md

 In the [Billionaires](#billionaires) chapter, I talked about the privileges of wealth.
 This is where we define them.
 The privileges of genius wealth are different than property wealth privilege in an important way.
 They're both vanity, genius privilege is the good kind of vanity.

 How fun is it be to be wealthy if you can't flex?
 I think wealth flex vanity is foundational to our civilization, it's been around a long time.
-It was probably invented in Texas, but it's been forty years since I took seventh grade Texas History.
+It was probably invented in Texas, but it's been forty years since I seventh grade Texas History.
 Let's just assume for now.

 The problem before me was, how to make wealth more equitable while at the same time replacing the property-based vanity wealth that's so much fun.
 There's a simple solution that solves another problem, how to replace the geo-flex of the East Coast West Coast rap rivalry, without all the murder.[^80]